 1 to 2 TBS Olive Oil

 Soak the Vermicelli in water for 7 minutes then drain and discard water.
-Put broth or soup cubes and water in pot and bring to a boil, stir in the Vegetarian Mushroom Flavored Stir Fry Sauce and Vermicelli and cook for 3 minutes.
+Put broth or soup cubes and water in pot and bring to a boil, stir in the Vegetarian Mushroom Flavored Stir Fry Sauce and Liquid Aminos add the Vermicelli and cook for 3 minutes.
 Meanwhile stir fry the vegetables in hot oil for a few minutes.
 Add the vegetables to the Vermicelli and Broth.
 Divide between 3 to 4 bowls.
-Top with sliced Jalapeno and Cilantro.
+Top with sliced Jalapeno, a squeeze of Lime and Cilantro.

 My mother always made Easter special by making fun little treats.
 She would make coconut cake, dye the coconut green and place jelly beans on top.
 Or make bunny shaped cakes.
 So here’s my fun little Easter treat.
 I have seen a similar recipe on Pinterest and decided to make my version today.
 I think they turned out pretty adorable.